maratib/maratib.github.io/src/content/docs/guides/angular/component-lifecycle.md

 ### The Complete Lifecycle Sequence

-#### 1. Creation Phase:
+#### 1. **Creation Phase:** (Constructor -> ngOnChanges -> ngOnInit)

+- **Constructor:**

-- **Constructor:** This is the first method called when an instance of the component class is created.
-It is used for basic initialization of properties and dependency injection.
+  - Called when an `instance of the component class is created`.
+  - Used for `basic initialization of properties` and `dependency injection`.

+- **ngOnChanges:**

-- **ngOnChanges:** This hook is called before ngOnInit and whenever one or more data-bound input properties change.
-It receives a SimpleChanges object containing the current and previous values of the changed properties.
+  - `before ngOnInit` and whenever `one or more data-bound input properties change`.
+  - It receives a SimpleChanges object containing the current and previous values.

+- **ngOnInit:**
-- **ngOnInit:** This hook is called once, after the first ngOnChanges and after Angular has initialized all data-bound properties of a directive or component.
-It is a common place to perform initialization logic, such as fetching data from an API.
+  - `This hook is called once`, after the first ngOnChanges and after Angular has initialized all data-bound properties of a directive or component.
+  - It is a common place to perform initialization logic, such as fetching data from an API.

 #### 2. Content Projection and View Initialization:

+- **ngDoCheck:**

-- **ngDoCheck:** This hook is called during every change detection cycle, immediately after ngOnChanges and ngOnInit.
-It allows you to implement custom change detection logic or perform actions that need to run frequently.
+  - `This hook is called during every change detection cycle`, immediately after ngOnChanges and ngOnInit.
+  - It allows you to `implement custom change detection logic or perform actions` that need to run frequently.

+- **ngAfterContentInit:**

-- **ngAfterContentInit:** This hook is called once after Angular has projected external content into the component's view.
-It is used to perform initialization logic related to projected content.
+  - `This hook is called once after Angular has projected external content into the component's view`.
+  - It is used to perform initialization logic related to projected content.

+- **ngAfterContentChecked:**

-- **ngAfterContentChecked:** This hook is called after Angular checks the content projected into the component.
-It is used to perform actions after the projected content has been checked for changes.
+  - This hook is called after Angular checks the content projected into the component.
+  - It is used to perform actions after the projected content has been checked for changes.

+- **ngAfterViewInit:**

-- **ngAfterViewInit:** This hook is called once after Angular initializes the component's view and its child views.
-It is typically used for DOM manipulation or interacting with child components.
+  - This hook is called once after Angular initializes the component's view and its child views.
+  - It is typically used for DOM manipulation or interacting with child components.

+- **ngAfterViewChecked:**
-- **ngAfterViewChecked:** This hook is called after Angular checks the component's view and its child views.
-It is used to perform actions after the view has been checked for changes.
+  - This hook is called after Angular checks the component's view and its child views.
+  - It is used to perform actions after the view has been checked for changes.

 #### 3. Destruction Phase:

+- **ngOnDestroy:**
-- **ngOnDestroy:** This hook is called just before Angular destroys the component.
-It is used to perform cleanup tasks, such as unsubscribing from observables, clearing timers, or detaching event listeners, to prevent memory leaks.
+  - This hook is called `just before Angular destroys the component`.
+  - It is used to perform cleanup tasks, such as unsubscribing from observables, clearing timers, or detaching event listeners, to prevent memory leaks.

-#### Note on afterRenderEffect:
+### Note on `afterRenderEffect` new hook:

-Angular 19 introduced **afterRenderEffect**,
+_Angular 19 introduced **`afterRenderEffect`**,_

 - which is a new feature for executing tasks after the rendering is complete.
 - While not a traditional lifecycle hook, it provides a powerful mechanism to ensure certain actions are performed once the DOM has been fully updated.